 This page will give you, as an openSUSE ambassador, arguments in a discussion about the value of openSUSE for people who want to help in Open Source.
 See here for an article about the major technical differences between openSUSE (12.3) and other Linux distributions.

-The page is under construction and mostly contains a random bunch of arguments...
+The page is under construction and mostly contains arguments advocating the use of openSUSE over other popular distributions.
 Feel free to add any braindump or question you have!
-If you have arguments against having both, add those too, we can discuss them and make even better arguments for the ambassadors.
+If you have arguments against having both we can discuss them and make even better arguments for the ambassadors.

-- Fedora does awesome in pushing forward the 'Linux' stack and testing new technologies.
+- Fedora does well in pushing forward the Linux stack and testing new technologies.

-- Ubuntu does great simplifying and making things easy to use for basic tasks.
+- Ubuntu does a good job at simplifying and making things easy to use for basic tasks.

-- openSUSE is for those who need to 'get work done': longer release cycle and more focus on stability than Fedora; better tools (OBS, Studio, YaST) and much more flexibility than Ubuntu.
+- openSUSE Leap is for those who need to "get work done", as it has a longer release cycle and more focus on stability than Fedora.
+It has better tools (OBS, Studio, YaST) and much more flexibility than Ubuntu.

-From a 'community point of view', openSUSE is far more open than Fedora, Ubuntu, Debian and most other distributions.
-Those are much more tightly controlled by their corporate sponsors or community governance processes, using technical boards, community committees, 'self appointed benevolent dictators' (<- that's Mark Shuttleworth in his own words) and lots of bureaucracy.
-We might have a bit of a German-engineering culture with associated directness and high quality standards - but if you do the work, you get the respect.
+From a community point of view openSUSE is far more open than Fedora, Ubuntu, Debian and many other distribution.
+Other distributions tend to be more tightly controlled by corporate sponsors or community governance processes that leverage technical boards, community committees, self appointed benevolent dictators (<- that's Mark Shuttleworth in his own words) and lots of bureaucracy.
+We maintain a German-engineering culture associated with directness and high quality standards - if you do the work, you get the respect.
 Nobody tells you what to do.

 - does openSUSE offer something more than Fedora and Ubuntu?

 - A key differentiator here is YaST - no other distribution provides such a comprehensive and integrated tool for installing, configuring and administrating the distribution.
 You get one tool that can be used on both the command line as well as the GUI or via a web browser instead of multiple individual tools with varying quality and usability (e.g. different looks and work flows).